 Dr. Greenberg is known for his pioneering work in adoptive T cell immunotherapy, which he took from its experimental foundations in the laboratory and brought into the clinic as a treatment for blood cancers.
-For these contributions, he was awarded the 2011 William B. Coley Award.
+For these contributions, he was awarded the 2011 William B. Coley Award for Distinguished Research in Tumor Immunology.
 Now, Dr. Greenberg is focused on expanding the use of adoptive T cell immunotherapies to other cancers, so that more patients can benefit.

 In addition to being a member of CRI’s Scientific Advisory Council, Dr. Greenberg serves on the Postdoctoral Fellowship Review Committee and is a member of CRI’s Clinical Leadership Committee.
 He is also the editor-in-chief of the CRI-AACR journal Cancer Immunology Research.